mohammad-naimur-rahman/bookworm-frontend/README.md

 ✨ Fully dynamic application with modern technology stack\
 🔒 Authentication and authorization system\
 📖 Book listing and ownership for easy updating and deletion\
-🌗 Persistant dark mode and light mode for enhanced user experience\
+🌗 Persistent dark mode and light mode for enhanced user experience\
 📱 Fully responsive design, optimized for screen sizes up to iPhone 5\
 🔍 Pagination, searching, and advanced filtering for finding desired books\
 ⚛️ Built with TypeScript for enhanced type safety and code quality